ajquick/gmefloat/README.md

 BUY HOLD DRS at [Computershare.com](https://computershare.com)

 This site is not affiliated with Reddit, GameStop, Computershare, nor any of the above mentioned websites.

+# Updates

+December 29, 2021: The number is approximately 18M and has diverged from Computershared.net and the DRSBot by a considerable amount.
+While DRSBot is currently showing around 16M, Computershared is estimating between 7M-15M.
+Other estimates put the actual number around 10M.
+I am adjusting the formula to set the current rate to around 14M.